February Round Up: The Best of Social-Emotional Learning Tools

 The Great Kindness Challenge Craft

-This kindness challenge activity kit is a groovy way to review that kindness matters, through discussions surrounding kind vs unkind acts.
+This kindness challenge activity kit is a groovy way to recognize Random Acts of Kindness Week and to review that kindness matters, through discussions surrounding kind vs unkind acts.
 It includes a retro boombox craft to either make as a gift to someone who has been kind, or, to create as a little ode to self-love, as the kids recognize their own kind acts throughout the month.
 It also has some retro accessories to co-create an anchor chart, as well as a Write the Room activity.

 This popular 100th Day of School game is a fan favorite- teachers and counselors like yourself have said that the children literally beg to play more!
 Our favorite part?
 It's COMPLETELY no-prep and even includes rules and a check-in before beginning.
 Don't take our word for it though!